dzhou22/candykart-complexity/README.md

 (If the above links do not work, here are the URLs: https://youtu.be/bpSBCFDPoXw, https://youtu.be/zjr-0HhHWHM.)

 To start, I downloaded the games and played them for a while to get to know their rules.
 For reductions, I consulted papers on similar games and these particular games for inspiration.
 I then learned the `manim` python package, used by the YouTube channel 3blue1brown, and created animations for the proofs.
 I also recorded my voice explaining the steps of each proof.
+I used Final Cut Pro to edit and piece things together.
 My resources and animation code are in the description of the YouTube videos.